Algebraic Kasparov K-theory. I: Homotopy theory of algebras

 \subsection{The category of simplicial functors $U\Re$}

 We shall use the model category $U\Re$ of covariant functors from $\Re$ to simplicial sets (and not contravariant functors as usual).
 We do not worry about set theoretic issues here, because we assume $\Re$ to be small.
-We consider both the injective and projective model structures on $U\Re$.
+We shall consider both the injective and projective model structures on $U\Re$ and refer to Dugger~\cite{D} for further details.
 Both model structures are Quillen equivalent.
 These are proper, simplicial, cellular model category structures with weak equivalences and cofibrations (respectively fibrations) being defined objectwise, and fibrations (respectively cofibrations) being those maps having the right (respectively left) lifting property with respect to trivial cofibrations (respectively trivial fibrations).
 The fully faithful contravariant functor

 where $rA(B)=\Hom_{\Re}(A,B)$ is to be thought of as the constant simplicial set for any $B\in\Re$.